wisocn/wisocn.github.io/_posts/2019-11-08-tcpdump-usage.markdown

 date:   2019-11-08 14:52:11 +0100
 categories: cli tcpdump linux
 ---
-Have you ever imported some fancy new library/module/subproject and then tried to log the output of whats get sent over the wire?
-Sometimes you just want to see the payload sent in order to debug effectivley.
-Of course you should first try to increase the log level and output.
+Here's common scenario i came accross lately.

+You import some fancy new library/module and stuff works, life is good.
+Now, you add some custom features, tricks and code around it but library doesn't behave as you expected.

+Naturally, to fully understand what is going on, the next step is to rise up the logging level and get more verbose output in logs.

 But!

-Sometimes logging is not possible either because author didn't include any logging statements or logging didn't even make sense.
+Sometimes logging is not possible either because author of the library didn't include any logging statements or logging didn't even make sense.

-In my case it was the influx registry metrics push library.
+In my case it was the influx registry library that enabled pushing of metrics to influx-db.

-I could see that metrics are in fact being sent but some influx tags were not included.
-At least this was my assumption.
+It was working allright and the metrics did indeed get pushed over the wire.
+But some tags for metrics were not included!

+WTF?

+So, i dug into code of library (it's open sourced) and noticed that the only logging statement in the library was

-If i've increased the log level the influx-push library would just log the "x numbers of Metrics sucessfully sent".
+"x numbers of Metrics sucessfully sent".

-So I digged into code.

-I've found out that this is the only log statement in the whole class and this is the one i'm seeing currently.

-Allright time to check the internet traffic!
+No payload was ever logged because probably there was never a use case for that.

+So i turned to a quite useful tool in linux called TCPDUMP.

+What is tcpdump?

+For me, most important excerpt from man page:

+{% highlight ruby %}
+tcpdump  prints  out  a  description  of the contents of packets on a network interface that match the boolean expression; It can also be run with the -w flag, which causes it to save the packet data to a file for later analysis, It can also be run with the -V flag, which causes it to read a list of saved packet files.
+{% endhighlight %}

 Jekyll requires blog post files to be named according to the following format: